demisto/content/Packs/BmcITSM/Integrations/BmcITSM/README.md

 >Incident: CRQ000000000313 was successfully updated.
 ### bmc-itsm-task-create
 ***
 Creates a new task ticket.
 By splitting cases into individual tasks (assignments), you can focus on one assignment at a time to resolve cases more efficiently.
-Task ticket type can be attached only to the following ticket types: change request, incident, problem investigation, and known error.
+Task ticket type can be attached only to the following ticket types: change request, incident, problem investigation, known error and work order.

 #### Base Command